Children's Primary Ciliary Dyskinesia service

-We work with our young people with PCD, from high school age, through a process of transition using the Ready, Steady, Go documentation.
+We work with young people with PCD, from high school age, through to moving to adult care services - a process of known as transition, using the Ready, Steady, Go documentation.
 This helps the young person to develop a better understanding of their condition and how to look after themselves, building confidence and preparing them for being more independent in adulthood.

 We provide additional support in all of our regional and local clinics and work alongside our colleagues in Leeds, Bradford, Sheffield, Hull, Middlesborough, Newcastle, Manchester and Liverpool.
 We currently have over 150 children to whom we review and visit regularly.

 You can find further information on PCD by visiting the PCD Family Support website - www.pcdsupport.org.uk